coabr/django-girls-tutorial/README.md

 # Django Girls Tutorial

-## Metting notes (07/01/2021)
+## Metting notes (07/01/2021) :bookmark_tabs:
-- We are going to be meeting on **fridays** (saturday for Rachel \o/) at 9PM GMT +3 / 8PM EDT/ 7PM PDT / 12 PM GMT +12;
+:heavy_minus_sign: We are going to be meeting on **fridays** (saturday for Rachel \o/) at 9PM GMT +3 / 8PM EDT/ 7PM PDT / 12 PM GMT +12;
-- We are supposed to read the topics before the meeting, and code together while we are meeting;
+:heavy_minus_sign: We are supposed to read the topics before the meeting, and code together while we are meeting;
-- We are going to have one principal project and personal folders to code our own projects too, if we want to, and to avoid conflicts when we merge pull requests;
+:heavy_minus_sign: We are going to have one principal project and personal folders to code our own projects too, if we want to, and to avoid conflicts when we merge pull requests.
+ALso with README to make personal notes ;
-- Our oficcial communication channel will be Slack
+:heavy_minus_sign: Our oficcial communication channel will be on Slack
-# Our Agenda
+## Our Agenda :calendar:

 :point_right: [Here is the link for our agenda](https://calendar.google.com/calendar/u/0?cid=NXZpZ2Iwb29zaGM2MnU0aXZoM3RqdGFlZmdAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)

-## If we don't finalize in those 4 days, we can meet for more fridays
+### If we don't finalize in those 4 days, we can meet for more fridays
 | Date (mm/dd/yyyy) |    Zoom Link   |      Time     | Topics to read:|  Duration |
 |:-----------------:|----------------|:-------------:|:--------------:| :--------:|
 |    07/09/2021     |                |  9PM GMT +3 / 8PM EDT/ 7PM PDT / 12 PM GMT +12   |     1, 2, 3, 4 |   1 hour  |